 “Kholkhal Aliaa” was inspired by a Bedouin anklet given to artist Sherin Guirguis by her mother.
 Approaching this black geometric shape, it appeared to levitate high overhead in a crevice between two massive rocks framed by the blue sky.
 It then seemed to change forms, its golden interior almost glowing and the words of a local Bedouin poet inscribed on it.
 A visual artist based in Los Angeles, Guirguis was born and raised in Egypt.

-From a distance, eL Seed’s artwork looked like an intriguing but random collection of fluid lines, but those who understood Arabic script recognized the graceful shapes as letterforms.
+From a distance, eL Seed’s artwork looked like an intriguing but random collection of fluid lines, but those who understood Arabic script recognised the graceful shapes as letterforms.
 In fact, the shapes contain the lines of poetry by Jameel Bin Abdullah Bin Moammer rendered in tan forms that echo the immense sands of AlUla. eL Seed is a French-Tunisian street artist whose works incorporate traditional Arabic calligraphy, a style he calls “calligraffiti.”
 He’s based in Dubai.

 Desert X Artists (2020)

 “One Two Three Swing!” was among the most interactive – and fun – installations at Desert X AlUla.
 Attendees could simply view these few sets of three-seated swings connected by a zig-zagging orange support structure — or they could climb aboard, setting it in motion.
 The real magic happened when they were joined by others on their swing and, working together, they made it soar.
 Superflex is a Danish artist group founded in 1993 by Jakob Fenger, Rasmus Nielsen and Bjørnstjerne Christiansen.

 LITA ALBUQUERQUE “NAJMA (SHE PLACED ONE THOUSAND SUNS OVER THE TRANSPARENT OVERLAYS OF SPACE)”